Holiday Japanese: At the Airport: Checking in

 Then there are the three common travel classes on airplanes:

-The final - and possibly most important - thing for those fussy flyers is to ensure that you’ve got the seat you desire (we’ll save bargaining for an upgrade for another time!), so make sure you memorize the three types of airplanes seats, including the much-maligned middle seat (we know there must be some of you out there who actually prefer it!):
+The final - and possibly most important - thing for those fussy flyers is to ensure that you’ve got the seat you desire (we’ll save bargaining for an upgrade for another time!), so make sure you memorize the three types of airplanes seats, including the much-maligned middle seat:

 Don’t despair if you look down at your boarding card and realize in horror that you’ve been assigned the dreaded middle seat - expressing your preference for a particular seat is well within your burgeoning Japanese language abilities!
 If you’re asked your seat preference, or if you want to want to switch to another seat, just put the type of seat you want in front of “-o onegai-shimass”.
 So, if you desperately want to catch one last glimpse of Mt.
 Fuji from the window on your way out of Japan: “Mado-gawa-no seki-o onegai-shimass.” (“I’d like a window seat, please.”)